Aurorastation/Aurora.3/vueui/README.md

 #### `assets` - This makes `add_asset`, `remove_asset` and `<vui-img>` tick
 As described, this makes them tick.
 This ***should*** shouldn't be used, unless you know what you are doing.
 #### `active` - Representation of `ui.activeui`
-This determines what should be used to display data.
+This determines what component / template should be used to display data.
 #### `uiref` - Reference for ui datum
 Reference to ui datum is used by state updates, and `<vui-button>` to make appropriate requests.
 ## UI components